CHAPTER 2 (PART 1)

 Introduction

-In the last chapter, I introduced the concept of static and dynamic harmony and their importance in the construction of syntactic structures.
-In this chapter, I will further explore the nature of static and dynamic harmony and explain how the form of these can vary according to the period in which the music was written.
+In the last chapter, I introduced the concept of static and dynamic harmony and its importance in the construction of syntactic phrase structures.
+In this chapter, I will further explore the nature of static and dynamic harmony and explain how the form of these can vary according to the style and period in which the music was written.

 In music, these static and dynamic episodes are created by the use of different types of harmony.
 A prolongation of a single chord creates a sense of being stationary.
 I will refer to this as static harmony.
 Progressions of chords create a sense of moving forward.
 I will refer to this type of harmony as dynamic harmony.
-As well as varying the tension in music these episodes form the basic building blocks or syntactic elements that are necessary to make syntactic structures similar to those in language.
+As well as varying the tension in music these episodes form the basic building blocks or syntactic elements that are necessary to make syntactic phrase structures similar to language sentence structures.

 Static Harmony

-The simplest form of static harmony is the sustained tonic chord.
+The simplest form of static harmony is the sustained tonic chord elaborated only by surface voice leading.
 In the following example, the tonic F chord is sustained for two bars:

+The horizontal square bracket is used to show the extent of the tonic chord (F) and will be used to underline static harmony patterns.
+The tonic chord is elaborated by arpeggios, passing notes and auxiliary notes, but no new chords are introduced.
 The same chord may be sustained over several bars.
 The Prelude to Wagner's Rheingold is made up entirely of a sustained E-flat harmony which lasts for 136 bars.
 However, the most common type of static harmony is that made up of an oscillation between the tonic chord and other chords.
-The most commonly used chords for this purpose are the primary triads: chords IV and V, as follows:
+Two commonly used chords for this purpose are the primary triads: chords IV and V, as follows:

 I - [ IV ] - I